aarongilly/pdw/README.md

 ## Concepts

+#TODO - all this needs rewritten somewhat now that I'm treating all Elements as wrappers for ElementData objects.

 The library is built around a few core data structures: `Def`, `PointDef`, `Entry`, `EntryPoint`, `Tag` and `Period`

 - A record of a thing that happened is called an `Entry`